Banned Books Week: Oct 4 - 11

 Artist Workshop: Registration required!

 Work with artist Diane King, learn about her creative process and focus on social issues, and make a collage based on a banned book.
-This event will be in Greenwood/Burling.
 All ages welcome, but children must be accompanied by an adult.

 Artist Reception